-- 1890—Purdue alumni clubs were founded in Chicago and Indianapolis.
-These clubs helped keep Purdue connections strong with alumni away from campus.
+- 1890—Purdue alumni clubs are founded in Chicago and Indianapolis to help keep Purdue connections strong with alumni away from campus.

-- 1912—Purdue alumni were active in fundraising campaigns to build Purdue Memorial Union.
+- 1912—Purdue alumni are active in fundraising campaigns to build Purdue Memorial Union.
 It was dedicated in 1924.

-- 1927—A state statute was officially enacted that added three alumni-elected trustees to the Purdue University Board of Trustees.
-George Ade ‘87 had been the sole alumni trustee role since 1909.
+- 1927—A state statute is officially enacted that added three alumni-elected trustees to the Purdue University Board of Trustees.
+George Ade (S’1887) had been the sole alumni trustee role since 1909.

 - 1953—R.J.
-Rudolph became the first Executive Director of the Purdue Alumni Association.
+Rudolph becomes the first executive director of the Purdue Alumni Association.

-- 1958—Purdue’s athletic booster group, the John Purdue Club, was founded thanks to the involvement of the Purdue Alumni Association.
+- 1958—Purdue’s athletic booster group, the John Purdue Club, is founded thanks to the involvement of the Purdue Alumni Association.

-- 1964—The Purdue Alumni Association hosted their first international tour, traveling with a group of alumni to Europe.
+- 1964—The Purdue Alumni Association hosts its first international tour, traveling with a group of alumni to Europe.

-- 2004—The Alumni Association moved to the Dick and Sandy Dauch Alumni Center on the south side of campus.
+- 2004—The alumni association moves to the Dick and Sandy Dauch Alumni Center on the south side of campus.

-- 2005 – Launched the Purdue Alumni Student Experience (PASE) was launched.
-It quickly became the largest student group on the West Lafayette campus.
+- 2005—PASE (Purdue Alumni Student Experience) is launched.
+It quickly becomes the largest student group on the West Lafayette campus.

 - 2020—The Purdue for Life Foundation is created.